makedirectory/alpaca-rn-mobile/README.md

 - Get client id and secret

-You will need to specify client id and secret to run the project.
+You will need to specify client id and secret in `App/config.js` to run the project.

 Go to [OAuth Apps](https://app.alpaca.markets/brokerage/apps/manage) and get client id/secret.

 ### Disclosures